Netherlands–United States relations: 20th century

+Modern relations

-The countries were described by President George W. Bush as "brother nations". and by President Barack Obama as "closest friends which friendship will never die".
+The countries were described by President George W. Bush as "brother nations", and by President Barack Obama as "closest friends which friendship will never die".
 Obama has also said that, "Without the Netherlands there wouldn't be a United States of America as everyone knows it now".

 The bilateral relations between the two nations are based on historical and cultural ties as well as a common dedication to individual freedom and human rights.
 The Netherlands shares with the United States a liberal economic outlook and is committed to free trade.
 The Netherlands is the third-largest direct foreign investor in the United States, and the Dutch-American trade and investment relationship is supporting close to 625,000 American jobs with Texas, California and Pennsylvania benefiting most from these economic ties.
 The United States is the third-largest direct foreign investor in the Netherlands.

 The United States and the Netherlands often have similar positions on issues and work together both bilaterally and multilaterally in such institutions as the United Nations and NATO.
 The Dutch have worked with the United States at the World Trade Organization, in the Organisation for Economic Co-operation and Development, as well as within the European Union to advance the shared US goal of a more open and market-led world economy.

-The Dutch were allies with the United States in the Korean War and the first Gulf War and have been active in global peacekeeping efforts in the former Yugoslavia, Afghanistan and Iraq.
-Netherlands also support and participate in NATO and EU training efforts in Iraq.
-Until August 1, 2010 they were active participants in the International Security Assistance Force and Operation Enduring Freedom in Afghanistan.
+In 2001 the United States was attacked during the September 11 attacks and in response invoked article 5 of the North Atlantic Alliance for the first time since its inception.
+The royal armed forces of the Netherlands responded by mobilizing the 11th Airmobile Brigade and most of its active duty Air Force and started to actively patrol European air space with the halting of global commercial air travel to the United States with the activation of the SCATANA plan.
+The Dutch prime minister Wim Kok issued a statement vowing to bring to justice any and all perpetrators of the attack at any cost.
+Queen Beatrix conveyed her condolences per telegram to president Bush.
+With the subsequent United States invasion of Afghanistan the Netherlands were active participants in the International Security Assistance Force and Operation Enduring Freedom.

+In 2005, George W. Bush traveled to several countries including the Netherlands to commemorate the 60th anniversary of World War 2 ending and commemorate Victory in Europe Day at the Netherlands American Cemetery and Memorial at Margraten near Maastricht.
+George W. Bush met with Jan Peter Balkenende during the visit to discuss trade and security matters.
+It is widely believed that Dutch Prime Minister asked for the end of using the Netherlands as a hub in the CIA's extraordinary renditions.

-As of 2016, The Netherlands is part of the U.S.-led coalition against ISIL in Iraq and Syria.
+In 2016, the Netherlands joined the U.S.-led coalition against ISIL in Iraq and Syria.